- Customer Education Center

 What SNAP (Food Stamp) Offers

-SNAP help you have enough money to buy healthy food.
+SNAP offers nutrition assistance to buy healthy food.

 Most households must spend some of their own cash along with their SNAP benefits to buy the food they need.